 After the end of the class students receive PDF summary of the assignments and all videos remain available

-Olga Shalamova holds an M.A. in State Fine Art from the Academy of Saint Petersburg, faculty of Theory and History of Art.
+M.A. from State Fine Art from the Academy of Saint Petersburg, faculty of Theory and History of Art.
 She is a member of the Union of Artists of Russia and is chief artist of the embroidery workshop at Feodorovsky Cathedral in Saint Petersburg.
 She is also an active participant in exhibitions of contemporary ecclesiastical art.

 Thank you for your corrections (and for ALL of your teaching) - they are very helpful, and they make me look more carefully at what I've done, hopefully before I send it to you, but the learning is equally good when I get it 'wrong' anyway!!(...)

 I now find this online way of working is actually more helpful for me - it gives me time to try to understand what I need to do before I try to do it.
 I am also allowed to work at a pace that suits my temperament - and being able to come out to the studio when I am in the right 'frame of mind' is very good also; sometimes even in the middle of the night, when everything is quiet.